Skip to Content

 Sargassum seaweed season in Mexico usually starts between January and March and ends between July and September.
 The peak of the season is around May-June but each year differs.

-Optical Oceanography Laboratory and Quintana Roo Sargassum Monitoring Network Maps
+Optical Oceanography Laboratory and Quintana Roo Sargassum Monitoring Network (Satellite Images & Maps)

 The Optical Oceanography Laboratory at the College of Marine Science is part of the University of Florida which focuses on monitoring sargassum seaweed using U.S. NASA and USGS satellite images.